skpm/sketch-module-web-view/docs/browser-window.md

 #### `win.id`

-A `Integer` representing the unique ID of the window.
+A `String` representing the unique ID of the window.

 ### Instance Methods